g-tapia/Programming_Languages_and_Translators-Machine_Problems/README.md

 Metacircular evaluators are often used in educational settings to teach students about programming languages and interpreters.
 They provide a hands-on approach to understanding the internals of a language and can be a stepping stone to building more advanced language processors like interpreters and compilers.

 ## Implementing a Racket Interpreter (MP3):
-This lab goes a level deeper,building a Racket interpreter.
-This is a great way to understand how programming languages work at their core.
+This lab goes a level deeper from the previous lab, I was able to build a Racket interpreter.
+It was a great way to understand how programming languages work at their core.
+Below,  is a general overview of what an interpreter is.

 ### Interpreter

 An interpreter is a component of a computer system that directly executes instructions written in a programming or scripting language without requiring them to be previously compiled into a machine language program.
-In other words, an interpreter translates high-level instructions into an intermediate form, which it then executes.
+In other words, an interpreter translates high-level instructions into machine code, which it then executes line-by-line.

 Implementing an interpreter involves understanding the structure and syntax of a programming language and being able to parse and execute those instructions.

 Creating an interpreter gives you an in-depth understanding of a programming language's semantics and the low-level details of its execution model.

-In this repository, the third lab involves creating a simple interpreter for the Racket language.
-This exercise is a great way to deeply understand how Racket works and will enhance your overall understanding of interpreters and language design.
+This exercise was a great way to deeply enhance your overall understanding of interpreters and language design.